konata/konata.github.io/_posts/2025-05-18-android-application-installation.md

      - Retrieving the resolved base apk file path (generated by `PackageInstallSession`) and passing it to the `PackageInstallerActivity`.

 4. User Confirmation:

-   The PackageInstallerActivity presents a confirmation dialog to the user.
-Upon approval, it launches the InstallInstalling activity.
+   The `PackageInstallerActivity` presents a confirmation dialog to the user.
+Once the user confirms the installation, control is passed to `InstallInstalling`, which handles the final phase of committing the session and completing the installation.

 5. Completing the Installation:
    The `InstallInstalling` activity invokes `PackageInstallationSession.commit(IntentSender, forTransfer)` to finalize the installation.